-California governor offers $144 billion budget, ups savings
+California governor offers $144B budget, sees big surplus

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom proposed a $144 billion general fund budget in his first spending plan Thursday, up 4 percent from the current year.
+(AP) — California Gov. Gavin Newsom proposed a $144 billion general fund budget on Thursday that’s up 4 percent from the current year and predicts a $21.4 billion surplus from robust tax collections and slower growth of state health care costs.

+It’s the largest projected surplus since at least 2000, according to state finance officials.

-The new governor’s budget includes $13.6 billion to build the state’s reserves and to pay down state debt and its growing pension liability.
-It’s in keeping with his promise to follow in the fiscally frugal path of his predecessor, termed-out Gov. Jerry Brown.
+The new governor’s budget devotes $13.6 billion of the windfall to build the state’s reserves and to pay down state debt and its growing pension liability.
+It’s in keeping with his promise to follow the fiscally frugal path of his predecessor, termed-out Gov. Jerry Brown.

 Like Brown, Newsom said he is girding the state against an inevitable recession.